NeoScaler/qmk_firmware/keyboards/preonic/keymaps/workman-neoscaler/readme.md

 # Neoscaler's Workman Preonic layout

+This layout supports QUERTY, Workman, Colemak, Dvorak layers and is made for use with an US OS keyboard layout.
+German diacritics are sent via Unicode.

 Based on the Preonic keymap and work from dudeofawesome.
 Developed for Preonic Rev3, but should work for others revisions, too.

 ## Features